-A Fine Old Wood Head, Abelam, East Sepik Papua New Guinea
+A Superb Old New Guinea Abelam Wood Head Abelam People East Sepik Papua New Guinea

-Provenance: Ex Lewis Morley Collection (1925-2013) Australian Photographic Artist of renown.
+Provenance: Ex Lewis Morley Collection (1925-2013) Australian Photographic Artist of world renown.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.